domschl/RaspberryNtpServer/src/README.md

 With recent python and Raspberry Pi OS updates, installation became a bit more complicated, since it is no longer easily allowed to install PIP modules into the root context.
 There are two solutions

-### Slightly improper shortcut `--break-system-packages`
+### Prep variant 1 - Slightly improper shortcut `--break-system-packages`

 > **Note:** there is a proper way to do things, see next chapter using `venv`

-We simply force installation of gpsd-py3 into root context, which is bad practice, but in our case of limited risk, since gpsd-py3 has no further dependencies and is not part of any package manager.
+If you want to avoid working with Python virtual environments (e.g because the Raspberry is simply a single-use time server), you can simply force installation of gpsd-py3 into root context, which is generally considered bad practice, but in our case of limited risk, since gpsd-py3 has no further dependencies and is not part of any package manager.

 Install with: